Riley Green: Controversies

-In late 2019, Green attracted some controversy for a line in his song "Bury Me in Dixie", which referenced Confederate general Robert E. Lee.
-He removed the song from streaming services in October 2019.
-Green denied any racial motive for referencing Lee, saying the lyric was an expression of "pride and heritage in what I grew up around".
-Green also said that avoiding controversy was not the motive for removing the song from streaming services, instead citing concerns over bad audio quality.
+In late 2019, Green drew controversy for a line in his song "Bury Me in Dixie" which referenced Confederate general Robert E. Lee.
+Green removed the song from streaming services in October 2019.
+He denied any racial motive for referencing Lee, saying the lyric was an expression of "pride and heritage in what I grew up around".
+He said that avoiding controversy was not the motive for removing the song from streaming services, citing concerns about poor audio quality instead.
 The song returned to streaming services a few months after the controversy.